AICP College of Fellows News

 Launching your Planning Career: A Guide for Idealists

 Richard Willson, FAICP, draws on his years of experience in the classroom, as a researcher, and as a mentor to young planners in this series.
 His insights, shared in a series of blog posts, provide processes for making choices in the "launching" phase of one's career — addressing decision making, doubt, types of work, and work settings.
-Check out Richard Willson's excellent blog post series.
+Check out Richard Willson's excellent blog post series and his recent book based on the series, A Guide for the Idealist: Launching and Navigating Your Planning Career.

 Mentoring Locally and at the National Planning Conference

 Help to further the professional development of young planners by providing knowledgeable and strategic advice.
 A mentor can offer perspectives that come only from experience to empower the protege to build on core capabilities or pursue an innovative opportunity.
 Those interested in serving as a mentor with APA can participate in the Mentor Match event during the National Planning Conference as well as find opportunities at the local chapter level.